How to clean a blender

-An easy solution specially for food that is sticky like honey, fill your blender with lukewarm water and add some drops of liquid soap and start blending on the slowest speed for one minute or until you see the food has been lifted from the interior.
+An easy solution especially for food that is sticky like honey, fill your blender with lukewarm water and add some drops of liquid soap and start blending on the slowest speed for one minute or until you see the food has been lifted from the interior.

-After that throw the dirty water away and rinse, you can repeat this process as many time as you deem necessary just make sure the lid is secured and you are not using hot water.
+After that throw the dirty water away and rinse, you can repeat this process as many times as you deem necessary just make sure the lid is secured and you are not using hot water.